 I’ve always dreamed of being a writer and my first novel - Playing Away - was published in 2000; that year the Evening Standard identified me as one of London’s ‘Twenty Faces to Watch’, which was very nice of them!

 I like to keep busy and am pretty flattered when I'm described as one of the most-loved and biggest-selling women’s fiction writers in the UK, (who wouldn’t like that?!)
 Three million copies of my UK editions have been sold and I’m translated into 26 different languages.
-I’ve published fifteen novels in fifteen years, and I'm lucky that they've all hit the bestseller lists.
-My first 13 novels were contemporary, my last two, Spare Brides and If You Go Away are historical, set during and after WW1.
+I’ve published seventeen novels in seventeen years, and I'm lucky that they've all hit the bestseller lists.
+I have written 15 contemporary novels and two historical ones, Spare Brides and If You Go Away, set during and after WW1.
 All my novels examines issues that are important to us all.
 I like to scrutinize our concepts of family, our theories on love, parenting and fidelity with (I hope) honesty and humour.
 Whatever period I set my novels I’m known for examining the thorny issues of the lives people lead with my trademark, up-front, tell-it-as-it-is style.